ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

     * [SQL-Java Data Type Mappings for Parameters and Return Types](https://docs.snowflake.com/en/developer-guide/udf/java/udf-java-designing.html#label-sql-java-data-type-mappings).

 * ```LANGUAGE SQL```
-  Specifies what language the stored procedure is written in.
-A procedure can currently be written in one of the following languages: JavaScript, Snowflake Scripting (SQL), Scala (using Snowpark) and Java (using Snowpark)
+  Specifies the language in which the stored procedure is written.
+A procedure can currently be written in one of the following languages: JavaScript, Snowflake Scripting (SQL), Scala (using Snowpark), and Java (using Snowpark)

 * ```AS $$ <procedure_logic> $$;```
   Defines the code executed by the stored procedure.
 The definition can consist of any valid code.